Ildrid/NumberShortcuts/README.md

 # NumberShortcuts

 NumberShortcuts is a [AutoHotkey](https://autohotkey.com/) script which gives you:
-- Shortcuts when you hold down the right mouse button and a number on your keyboard.
+- Shortcuts when you hold down the right mouse button and press a number on your keyboard.
 - Toggle the script with the right mouse button + Esc

 This is my first published script, so don't expect too much ;-)